25 Things to Do in Vermont in Fall

 Take a Vermont Fall Hike to Sunset Ledge

-This 2.2-mile round-trip trail is a good hike for young kids and can be accessed by heading south on the Long Trail from the top of Lincoln Gap Road between the towns of Warren and Lincoln.
-The payoff is the spectacular fall foliage view of the Lake Champlain Valley and Adirondacks.
+Sunset Ledge is a 2.2-mile round-trip trail that is a good hike for young kids and can be accessed by heading south on the Long Trail from the top of Lincoln Gap Road between the towns of Warren and Lincoln.
+The payoff is the spectacular fall foliage view of the Lake Champlain Valley and the Adirondacks.
 (Lincoln Gap Road is between Warren and Lincoln)

 Explore Vermont Small Towns and State Parks

 Visit a Classic Village in Vermont This Fall